tryscer/flock/Book/Flock-Music.md

 ## Track 13: Are You Ready, Atlanta?
  (6 tact 3)
-## Track 14: Avalanche
+## Track 14: Band on the Run
  (7.1 - aftermath of atlanta: the band and caravan have real enemies now, and also a lot of new friends)
-## Track 15: The Fabulous Mr. Roger
+## Track 15: You Can't Take It With You
  (7.2)
-## Track 16: Leave Your Car Behind You
- (7.2)
 # Side 4: Tim
-(in which the Pillars crash and burn, the flock matures and deals with authorities, and Tim's fame begins)
+(in which the Pillars crash and burn, the flock matures and deals with authorities, and Tim's rise to fame begins)
-## Track 17: Shake Hands With a Devil
+## Track 16: Shake Hands With a Devil
  (8.1)
-## Track 18: Let My People Go!
+## Track 17: Let My People Go!
  (8.2)
-## Track 19: Too Much A-Love
+## Track 18: Too Much A-Love
  (8.3 - Sit-in, Babatunde sharing the secret of Love)
 ## Epilogue: Will We Fade?
  (from Tim's POV)